robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 L) OTHER LIMITS ON OUR SERVICE
 Other limitations and restrictions on the use of services

 We do not guarantee the availability of any particular Practitioner at any particular time.
 We will do what we can to arrange a consultation with a Practitioner as soon as possible, but do not guarantee to offer consultations within a particular time.
-Consultations generally are limited to 10 minute durations (with general practitioners and nurses) and 20 minutes (with specialist clinicians).
+Consultations generally are limited to 10 minute durations (with general practitioners and nurses).
 If you choose to submit details about your symptoms in the App, the information returned is on the basis of general healthcare information and not as personalised health advice for you.
 It is important to read the FAQs prior to using the App so that you can assess whether it is suitable to use the services based on your symptoms.
 Where the information returned recommends that you seek further medical advice, you acknowledge that you are responsible for seeking such advice from your GP or other medical professional.
 Practitioners may hold different clinical opinions on the same medical condition or symptoms and provided these opinions are reasonably held, the fact that two or more Practitioners give different opinions in the course of service provision does not necessarily indicate that our services are defective.
 We do not tolerate abuse or offensive behaviour towards Practitioners.
 Our services are designed to be accessed remotely by any of our customers, and are not designed for non-English speakers, for excessive use (having regard to the typical use pattern for our services in our reasonable opinion), time-wasting (such as unreasonable cancellation of appointments) or inappropriate use.
 We may need to ask you for certain personal information in order to provide our services.
 If you do not provide this information when requested, we may be unable to provide our services.
 The App has not been developed to meet your individual requirements, and that it is therefore your responsibility to ensure that the facilities and functions of the App meet your requirements.
-The App is not a medical device.
+The symptom checking feature of the App is certified as a class 1 medical device with the MHRA.
 While certain information controlled, generated by, displayed within or stored in the App (including, without limitation, by the ‘Monitoring feature') may be helpful in providing warning of certain medical or health conditions or circumstances, the App is not designed, nor may you use it as, a device to detect, diagnose, treat or monitor any medical or health condition or to establish the existence or absence of any medical or health condition.
 We may suspend your access to services or terminate your account with us if your use of services breaches any of these terms.
 M) ACCESSING OUR SERVICES
 How to access our services, and limitations and other terms concerning access